 In part 2 they replay this same scene of the police shooting the Santa that they think is Billy.
 Then Ricky says “Just one problem… it wasn’t Billy.
 It was old man Kelsey, the janitor.”

-I don’t want to insult the handicapped but there is no other way to describe it – this is an absolutely retarded movie.
-This movie drools and smells like piss and says weird things to you on the bus and you just smile and try to be nice to it.
 It is the movie equivalent of one of those cheating episodes of tv shows where they just show a bunch of clips from previous episodes.
 It’s lazy and it doesn’t make sense because Ricky was only there for a couple of the scenes he flashes back to, and in one of them he was a baby.

 When Ricky finally strangles the shrink and goes on an overacting rampage, he actually goes into a movie theater and watches Silent Night Deadly Night Part 1 – including a scene he already flashed back to as the traumatizing event that drove him insane before he could even pee in a toilet.
 This may sound postmodern or Fellini-esque or something the way I describe it but that’s just because I’m a great Writer.
-In the movie, it’s just retarded.
+In the movie, it’s just stupid.

 In one scene Ricky sees a woman being felt up against her will, so he runs the date-rapist over with a truck and kills him.
 And the girl thanks him.

 His luck with women doesn’t continue, though.
 He really upsets his girlfriend when he hooks a car battery up to her ex-boyfriend’s tongue and makes his eyes explode.
-In the orphange they never taught him how to work through differences in a mature relationship.
+In the orphanage they never taught him how to work through differences in a mature relationship.
 So he just strangles her with a car antenna.

 The guy who plays Ricky gives one of the worst acting performances I’ve ever seen.
 Usually, I like bad acting.
 I mean who cares.
 Good acting is overrated.
 “Look at me, I’m naturalistic.”
 Whoopty doo.
 But this guy, trying to look crazy, is an embarrassment.